Restaurant in Amsterdam, Netherlands

 The price sits at the €€€ tier, which in Amsterdam typically means a dinner for two with wine in the €150–€220 range depending on your choices.
 That positions K&K above a casual bistro night but well below the €€€€ territory of restaurants like Ciel Bleu, Flore, or Vinkeles.
 For food this technically considered, the value proposition is strong.

-Database does not confirm a dedicated private dining room at Kaagman & Kortekaas, and given the bistro format Michelin describes, this is likely an intimate main-room restaurant rather than a venue with a separate events space.
-If your primary need is a private room with AV equipment and a set menu for a corporate group, K&K is probably not the right fit , look at venues that publish private dining packages explicitly.
+Database does not confirm a dedicated private dining room at Kaagman & Kortekaas, given the bistro format Michelin describes, this is likely an intimate main-room restaurant rather than a venue with a separate events space.
+If your primary need is a private room with AV equipment and a set menu for a corporate group, K&K is probably not the right fit, look at venues that publish private dining packages explicitly.
 What K&K does offer for groups is a menu that can be tailored to vegetarian requirements alongside meat and fish, which makes mixed-diet groups easier to accommodate than at many restaurants in this price tier.
 For a celebratory dinner of four to six where the group is happy to share a room with other diners, the atmosphere and food quality will serve the occasion well.
 For larger parties or those needing exclusivity, contact the restaurant directly to understand what is possible.

 Amsterdam's restaurant scene is busiest from April through September, when the city fills with tourists and reservations at quality venues tighten.
 Kaagman & Kortekaas, with its Michelin recognition and loyal local following, will be harder to book during those months.
 The better window is October through March: fewer visitors, the kitchen is working with autumn and winter produce (wild game seasons align well here), and you are more likely to get the table time you want.
-Midweek evenings , Tuesday through Thursday , are your leading option for a relaxed experience regardless of season.
+Midweek evenings, Tuesday through Thursday, are your leading option for a relaxed experience regardless of season.
 Weekend tables, particularly Friday and Saturday dinner, book earlier and carry more ambient noise in any city-centre bistro.

 The kitchen's approach is described by Michelin as "bold and exciting dishes with interesting flavors" that will "have you try something you haven't had before."
 Take that seriously.
 This is not a restaurant where you can rely on recognising every component on the plate.
 For a food-curious visitor, that is the appeal.
 For someone who prefers familiar dishes or wants to scan a static online menu before deciding, the regularly changing format may feel less comfortable.
 The farm-to-table positioning also means ingredient quality is taken seriously at the sourcing stage, which is part of what the €€€ price is buying.
 Dress code is not formally stated, but at a Michelin-recognised bistro in this price tier, smart casual is the appropriate baseline.